Geoff Chappell, Software Analyst

 The SYSTEM_LOOKASIDE_INFORMATION structure is defined in WINTERNL.H from the Software Development Kit (SDK).
 The definition there has the whole structure as one array of bytes, named Reserved1.
 Documentation of NtQuerySystemInformation describes the structure as “opaque” and suggests that whatever is produced in it for the SystemLookasideInformation case “can be used to generate an unpredictable seed for a random number generator.”

-An irony about the documentation’s reluctance to say much is that what little it does say is even more unhelpful than it might at first seem.
+An irony about the documentation’s reluctance to say much is that what little it does say is even more unhelpful than may first seem.
 The caller who is not told that the function can produce an array of these structures will, unsurprisingly, not to think to provide an information buffer that can receive more than one structure.
 Indeed, the documentation talks only in the singular.
 What gets produced for this one structure is in practice utterly useless as the supposed “unpredictable seed” because it will almost always be exactly the same—not just from time to time but even on different computers.
 The reason is that the enumeration begins with a lookaside list for optimising non-paged pool allocations of up to eight bytes (and specifically then by code that runs on the boot processor), and these are so rare that this lookaside list typically shows no activity since its initialisation.

 The SYSTEM_LOOKASIDE_INFORMATION is 0x20 bytes in 32-bit and 64-bit Windows.